The pandemic has resulted in more people working from home for the first time.

 Working from home increases the risk of targeted cybercrime.

-Criminals see crisis as an opportunity and businesses transitioning to working from home are a target.
+Criminals see crisis as an opportunity and are targetting people who are transitioning to working from home.

-The COVID-19 pandemic is being used by cybercriminals to try and scam people.
-Whilst working from home you should:
+The COVID pandemic is being used by cybercriminals to scam people, when you are working from home you should:

 - Be vigilance when receiving phone calls, messages and emails – especially from unknown recipients.